 - Big Damn Heroes: He becomes one of the closest allies to you once you go to Coldharbour, he assists you on nearly every single main quest.
 He definitely isn't joking when he calls himself a Knight.

 - Cloud Cuckoolander: Most notable trait about him, he even has a pot on his head.
 Ironically, he's the only soul shriven in Coldharbour that's considered sane.

 - Insanity Immunity: The reason he's still lucid (for a given value of such) despite being soul shriven - he was already mad prior to being taken to Coldharbour.

 The last king of the Ayleids, who was thought to have perished fighting the Alessians alongside the Direnni Hegemony at Glenumbra Moors.
 It turns out, he was Meridia's champion and master tactician, and was able to place the Hollow City, a piece of Meridia's realm where Molag Bal could not enter, into Coldharbor itself.
 He is one of the primary questgivers in Coldharbor.

-Token Heroic Orc: The Ayleids were a monstrously brutal race of elves.
-Dynar himself is actually not a bad guy.
+- Token Heroic Orc: The Ayleids were a monstrously brutal race of elves, at least according to human historical sources, but Dynar himself is actually not a bad guy.